forrealss/.github/profile/README.md

 ---

-# 🕶️ F O R R E A L S
+# 🕶️ F O R R E A L S S

 > **“Not just code.
 This is reality… for real(ss).”**